shahzzzam/portfolio-template/README.md

 ```
 ### TODOS

-- flightplan doesnt run properly.
+- flightplan doesn't run properly.
 Works well for the local flights, but having problems with the remote flights.
 - Fill up content.
 - Thinking about a parallax project carousel.

 *Lot's of UI features are inspired from http://debarghyadas.com/ (@deedy), Apple website, Foundation Building blocks, and a few other websites.
 But, the code is all written by me.*

 **This is currently WIP since I get less time for this.**

-*PS: Please also **star** the project if you clone it. *
+PS: Please also **star** the project if you clone it.
 ___
 Peace.